Evelin Võigemast: Television

 Evelin Pang made her television debut in the ETV children's series Buratino tegutseb jälle in 2002.
-In 2008, she would appear as the character Adele Solba in the ETV twelve-part television mini-series Tuulepealne maa (Windward Land) which chronicled the pre-World War II history of Estonia, its birth as a country, the Estonian War of Independence, post-war life throughout 1920 up to 1941 and World War II.
+In 2008, she would appear as the character Adele Kallaste in the ETV twelve-part television mini-series Tuulepealne maa (Windward Land) which chronicled the pre-World War II history of Estonia, its birth as a country, the Estonian War of Independence, post-war life throughout 1920 up to 1941 and World War II.
 From 2008 until 2009, she made several appearances on the Kanal 2 crime drama series Kelgukoerad; in 2010, she had a recurring role as Ursula Amarante Malone in the long-running ETV drama series Õnne 13; and in 2012, she played the role of Piret in the TV3 series Nurjatud tüdrukud.
 She has also made appearances on other television series, such as Riigimehed and the ETV sketch comedy series Tujurikkuja.